sonic-net/SONiC/doc/california_law/California_law.md

 ###  1.8. <a name='InitFlow'></a>Init Flow
 ####  1.8.1. <a name='Compilation'></a>Compilation
 This feature will be disabled by default.
-A build flag CHANGE_DEFAULT_PASWD will be used to enable or disable feature.
+A build flag CHANGE_DEFAULT_PASSWORD will be used to enable or disable feature.
 Build flag will be checked on runtime

 Build example

-    CHANGE_DEFAULT_PASWD=true make target/sonic.bin
+    CHANGE_DEFAULT_PASSWORD=true make target/sonic.bin

 ####  1.8.2. <a name='Dependencies'></a>Dependencies